Gaussian lower bound for the Neumann Green function of ageneral parabolic operator

-Apart the positivity of the Green function which can be obtained by an adaptation of Proposition 3.2 in \cite{Cho}, one can see that, without any difficulty, the rest of the previous analysis holds true when $\mathcal{N}$ is changed to $\mathcal{N}_q$.
+Apart the positivity of the Green function, which can be obtained by an adaptation of \cite[ Proposition 3.2]{Chou}, one can see without any difficulty, that the rest of our analysis holds true when $\mathcal{N}$ is replaced by $\mathcal{N}_q$.

-We already mentioned that, when $L$ has time-independent coefficients, the Neumann Green function in nothing else but the Neumann heat kernel.
-Let us then assume that the coefficients of the operator $L$ are time-independent.
-In other words $L$ is of the form
+We already mentioned that, for parabolic operators with time-independent coefficients, a Neumann Green function is nothing else but a Neumann heat kernel.
+Let us then consider a parabolic operator of the form